List of The Expendables characters: Conrad Stonebanks

-Conrad Stonebanks, portrayed by Mel Gibson, is an arms trader and co-founder of the original Expendables, and was introduced in the third film.
+Conrad Stonebanks, portrayed by Mel Gibson, is an Australian arms trader, former SASR soldier and co-founder of the original Expendables, and was introduced in the third film as the main antagonist.
 He was originally presumed dead, but was revealed to be alive when he was seen delivering a shipment of bombs to warlords of Somalia under the alias Victor Minz.
 When Barney Ross discovers him, the current Expendables team engage in a shootout against Stonebanks and his men.
 In an act of retaliation for Barney's interference, Stonebanks severely wounds Hale Caesar.
 Planning to pursue Stonebanks, Barney retires the old members and hires a new team of younger Expendables members: Smilee, Luna, Thorn and Mars.
 They, along with Trench Mauser, manage to track Stonebanks, as he is conducting a business deal in Romania.
 Stonebanks is then captured by Ross and the new team members, and they attempt to bring him in a van to the International Criminal Court by orders of CIA operative Max Drummer.
 However, Stonebanks' men manage to catch up to the Expendables, as Stonebanks had a GPS tracker in his possession.
 Stonebanks escapes and captures Smilee, Luna, Thorn and Mars, and brings them to a building located in the country Asmenistan.
 Stonebanks then sends Barney a video, challenging Ross to come after him.
 Now accompanied by his old team members and seasoned new member Galgo, Barney rescues the new recruits, only to be informed by Stonebanks that the building is wired with explosives.
 Thorn manages to hack into the systems by using a jamming device to stall the timer in the explosives.
 They are then attacked and ambushed by armed forces sent by Stonebanks.
 With aid from Drummer, Mauser and Yin Yang, the Expendables manage to fight off the soldiers while Barney faces Stonebanks alone.
 The two have a massive fight that results in Stonebanks's death, while Barney narrowly escapes the crumbling building.
 It is revealed that Stonebanks has a daughter.

+Agent Marsh / Ocelot

+Agent Marsh / Ocelot, portrayed by Andy Garcia, is a corrupt CIA agent codenamed Ocelot hoping to profit from igniting World War III and the main antagonist of the fourth film.
+It's likely that Marsh, as Ocelot, did a little groundwork behind the CIA's backs when he and Barney Ross were partners at that time. a long time ago, Marsh was responsible for the sabotage of Barney's mission to cover up his identity, and it resulted in Barney's team dying as a result, which Barney escaped at that time.
+Marsh reveals himself when he kills Phen Lyong Bai who knows who Ocelot.
+However, his plans were foiled and he was killed by Barney Ross.